 Recruitment for pupils takes place every second year.
-Please note that the applications for pupillage commencing in October 2021 are now closed.
-The next pupillage placements will be for pupillage commencing in October 2023.
+Please use the pupillage gateway to apply for pupillage commencing in October 2023.
+Applications close 9th February 2022 at 2:00pm.

 Pupillage is divided into two periods of six months each, commonly known as the first and second six, respectively.
 The first six, i.e. the “non-practising” part, is spent working with pupil supervisors and other members of chambers.